kennyphan02/Coding-Notes/Kotlin/Kotlin Basics.md

         set(value) {
             height = (value * 1000) / (width * length)
         }
-        // get() gets the value of volume. to utilize get, instiante an object of Aquarium i.e val
+        // get() gets the value of volume. to utilize get, instiante an object of Aquarium i.e val obj1 = Aquarium()
+        // obj1.length   //get() gets the value of length
+        // set(value) is called automatically.

 	```